Fondation-Azarus/Scp049rework/README.md

 ## Description
 **This plug-in has a lot of configs, make sure to take a look.**
 With this plug-in you can :
--.
-Change the speed of SCP-049.
+- [x] Change the speed of SCP-049.
--.
-Change his health and max health.
+- [x] Change his health and max health.
--.
-Customize his regeneration which work on him and his instances as well.
+- [x] Customize his regeneration which work on him and his instances as well.
--.
-Customize how much health he gains after a kill and/or a revive.
+- [x] Customize how much health he gains after a kill and/or a revive.
--.
-Make SCP-049-2 explode on death.
+- [x] Make SCP-049-2 explode on death.
--.
-Add translations.
+- [x] Add translations.
 And more...

 Additionally this plug-in brings 2 new commands :